2006 J.League Division 2

-The 2006 J. League Division 2 season is the 35th season of the second-tier club football in Japan and the 8th season since the establishment of J2 League.
+The 2006 J. League Division 2 season was the 35th season of the second-tier club football in Japan and the 8th season since the establishment of J2 League.

 In this season, number of participating clubs became thirteen, increased by one from the previous season.
 The clubs competed in the quadruple round-robin format for the top two promotion slots.
 Farther, the third-placed finisher participated in the Pro/Rele Series for the promotion.
 There were no relegation to the third-tier Japan Football League.